Palantir: Corporate use

 Founded as a defense contractor, Palantir has since expanded to the private sector.
 These activities now provide a large proportion of the company's revenue.
-Palantir had 55% year-over-year growth in the U.S. commercial market in Q2 2024, although it also serves foreign customers.
+Palantir had 55% year-over-year growth in the U.S. commercial market in Q2 2024; it also serves foreign customers.
 Applications include telecommunications and infrastructure planning.
+Palantir Metropolis was used by hedge funds, banks, and financial services firms.
+Palantir Foundry clients include Merck KGaA, Airbus, and Ferrari.
+Palantir partner Information Warfare Monitor used Palantir software to uncover both the Ghostnet and the Shadow Network.